nevaran/FIV/README.md

 Fast Image Viewer (FIV) is a Windows standalone program created in C# using WPF, and uses Inno Setup for installation.

-It improves significantly over the default Windows 7, 8, and 10 Image Viewers, supporting more types like .gif and .ico, capability to pause gifs, shortcuts to various useful functions, a folder view for ease of access to all images, and more!
+It improves significantly over the default Windows 7, 8, and 10 Image Viewers, supporting more types like .gif and .ico, capability to pause animated images, shortcuts to various useful functions, a folder view for ease of access to all images, and more!

 # Supports Localization